25 Free Things to Do in Bucks County

 Spend the day window-shopping unique antiques and collectibles at Quakertown Farmers Market.
-Get inspired to freshen up your space with their vendors constantly rotating and enjoy free events such as their Shredding Event and Bunny Brunch to celebrate spring’s holidays.
+Get inspired to freshen up your space with their vendors constantly rotating and enjoy free events all year round!

 From antiques to home goods, Rice’s Sale & Country Market, is a fun way to browse and take home inspiration.
 This market spans across 30 acres and is named the oldest and largest flea market in Bucks County.
 Eat samples and gather business cards of local businesses as you go on an excursion through history.

 - Peace Valley Lavender